 There’s a great book by John Crowley called “Little Big” that unfolds in multiple dimensions, leading the reader on an ever expanding journey of the mind.
 Much of the journey is made possible by an ancient memorization technique called the memory palace.
 The idea of a palace that lived in the mind so intrigued me that I began experimenting with creating one of my own.
 Now, when I need to remember things, I just stroll through my memory palace and recover what I’m trying to recall.
 Continue reading

-For many of us, the thought of flashcards brings back memories of rigid, 3 x 5 paper cards, imprinted with such fascinating materials as plus and minus tables or individual foreign words.
-Jump forward decades to today and flashcards have become as tech savvy as we are.
-Now, in a complete role reversal, it is we who determine what information goes on the cards and how and when we want to use them.
+For many of us, the thought of flashcards brings back memories of rigid, 3 x 5 paper cards, imprinted with multiplication tables or foreign words.
+Jump forward to today, though, and flashcards have become as tech savvy as we are.
+Now, in a complete role reversal, it is we who determine what information goes on the cards.
+And new online programs are making all of this possible.

 In an unusual turn of culinary events, edible insects are shaping one of today’s top trends in sustainable food sourcing.
 Crickets, grasshoppers, ants, even earthworms, are being dry roasted, fried, sautéed and turned into flour.
 This type of cuisine might not be for everyone, but if you can overcome the initial aversion, it just might be worth the effort.
 Continue reading